Chai Tiramisu! Doesn’t it look dreamy?

 - 1 teaspoon black peppercorns (about 10 peppercorns)

 - 5 whole cloves

 - 3 pods cardamom

-- 2" knob peeled fresh ginger, cut into rounds
+- 2 " knob fresh ginger (peeled and cut into rounds)

 - 3 bags black tea